AI in Logistics and Supply Chain

 • Leveraging Machine Learning for Route Optimization: Existing route planning software can be enhanced by integrating machine learning algorithms.
 These algorithms analyse real-time traffic data, weather conditions, and even driver availability to constantly optimise delivery routes, leading to faster deliveries and reduced fuel consumption.

-• Chatbots Powered by AI for Customer Support: Existing customer support systems can be strengthened by incorporating AI-powered chatbots.
-These chatbots can answer frequently asked questions, track shipments, and even resolve basic customer issues, freeing up human support agents for more complex inquiries.
+• Chatbots Powered by AI for Customer Support: Existing customer support systems can be strengthened by incorporating AI agents.
+These smart agents can answer frequently asked questions, track shipments, and even resolve basic customer issues, freeing up human support agents for more complex inquiries.

 iii).
 Modernising Infrastructure and Tech Stack for AI Adoption